Fusaea longifolia

-Fusaea longifolia is a species of plant in the family Annonaceae.
-It is native to Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname and Venezuela.
+Fusaea longifolia is a species of flowering plant in the family Annonaceae.
+It is a shrub or tree native to Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname and Venezuela.
 Jean Baptiste Christophore Fusée Aublet, the French botanist who first formally described the species using the basionym Annona longifolia, named it after its long-leaved (longus and -folium in Latin) foliage.

 Description

 Fusea longifolia is a tree or bush.
 It has very short petioles.
 Its oblong leaves are 25 by 8 centimeters and come to a long tapering point at their tip.
 The upper surface of the leaves is hairless, while the underside has sparse hairs.
 Its flowers are extra-axillary, and occur alone or in pairs.
-The flowers are on long pedicels.The pedicels have 1–2 bracteoles.
+The flowers are on long pedicels.
+The pedicels have 1–2 bracteoles.
 Its sepals are partially fused to form a 3-lobed calyx.
 The outer surface of the calyx is covered in rust-colored hairs.
 Its flowers have 6 purple, oval to oblong petals in two rows of three.
 Its flowers have numerous stamens.
 The outer stamens are sterile and have a petal-like appearance.
 The inner stamens are fertile, and the tissue connecting the anther lobes extends to form a cap.
 The fruits are round, smooth with a network pattern on the surface, and have red pulp with numerous seeds.